mlan/docker-kopano/README.md

 There are two type of stores (folders containing communication elements); private and public stores.
 There can only be one public store.
 It is the Kopano dagent that places incoming messages into mail boxes, that is the private and public stores.

-Public folders are managed by the system admin and not by individual users.
+Public folders are configured by the system admin.
 Users have them mapped automatically.
-The public folders can be synced via [Exchange ActiveSync (EAS)](https://wiki.z-hub.io/display/ZP/Sharing+folders+and+Read-only) .
+The shared and public folders can be synced with mobile devices via [Exchange ActiveSync (EAS)](https://wiki.z-hub.io/display/ZP/Sharing+folders+and+Read-only).
+Each user can manage which shared or public folders to sync with her mobile devices by using the [Mobile Device Management](#mobile-device-management) WebApp plugin.

 With the current Kopano implementation, delivering to the public store is configured separately from normal user management.
 There is the [move to public](https://documentation.kopano.io/kopanocore_administrator_manual/special_kc_configurations.html#move-to-public) plugin which moves incoming messages to a folder in the public store.
 It has a static configuration and does not support LDAP lookup.

 ### Move to public with LDAP lookup

 The `mlan/kopano` image include a extended version of the move to public plugin which use LDAP lookup, instead of a static file based lookup.
-When the plugin [move to public with LDAP](src/kopano/plugin/movetopublicldap.py) is enabled, `DAGENT_PLUGINS=movetopublicldap.py`, the kopano dagent will do two LDAP queries.
+When the plugin [move to public with LDAP](src/kopano/plugin/movetopublicldap.py) is enabled, `DAGENT_PLUGINS=movetopublicldap`, the kopano dagent will do two LDAP queries.
 The first is to search for an entry/user with matching email address.
 The second, introduced with this plugin, is to get the public folder from this entry.
 If found the message will be delivered to the public folder otherwise it will be delivered to the mailbox of the user.

 Lets demonstrate how delivery to a public folder is configured.
 With this LDAP entry: